-- 14.12 Advertisements for mortgages and re-mortgages are normally financial promotions under FSMA and must comply with the requirements imposed by FSMA and MCOB. - 14.12.1 Advertisements for most loans secured by a second charge are financial promotions and the requirements of CONC therefore apply.
-Special note should be taken of the requirements in CONC 3.6 for secured loans - 14.12.2 Advertisements for some mortgages might also have to comply with the provisions of COBS (for example if an investment product is being sold alongside a mortgage).
+- 14.12 Advertisements for mortgages and re-mortgages are normally financial promotions under FSMA and must comply with the requirements imposed by FSMA and MCOB. - 14.12.1 Advertisements for most loans secured by a second charge are financial promotions, and special note should therefore be taken of the requirements of MCOB 3A. - 14.12.2 Advertisements for some mortgages might also have to comply with the provisions of COBS (for example if an investment product is being sold alongside a mortgage).